lillieatwork/ember-101/manuscript/hands-on.md

 We'll use components to simplify our templates.
 In this case, we'll add a component to contain the code for the navigation bar.
-Let's create a component call `nav-bar` and add the following content:
+Let's create a component called `nav-bar` and add the following content:

 {title="app/templates/components/nav-bar.hbs", lang="handlebars"}
 ~~~~~~~~